-Around 26.8 million of American children experienced exposure to alcoholism in their family.
+Around 26.8 million American children experienced exposure to alcoholism in their families.
 This leads to a number of developmental issues that will shape how they function as adults.

 With that said, what are the exact effects of growing up with an alcoholic father or mother?
 Read below and learn how catastrophic it can be for a child and how it will shape their adulthood.

 The secrets and the lies of the parents will make a child develop some trust issues they’ll carry into adult life.
 Although it’s quite obvious to their family, alcoholic parents will still try to hide their shame.

 And so, their child will also try to hide their shame from outsiders.
 They won’t know whom to trust; they might not even know something is wrong.